swjung333/Data_Analysis_Portfolio/Data_Analysis_PowerBi/README.md

 ---

 ## Findings
+The warmest year was 2023, with an average temperature of 14.1 °C, while the coldest year was 1947, with an average temperature of 9.6 °C.

-The average temperature **steadily increased over time**.
+The average temperature has **steadily increased over time**.

 The average temperature in **autumn was almost always higher** than in spring.

 ## Conclusion

-This analysis shows that it appears to be true how global warming impacts the temperature change in Korea.
-So we should all pay attention more to how to protect our mother nature for future generation.
+This analysis supports the view that global warming is contributing to rising temperatures in Korea.
+Therefore, we should all pay closer attention to how we can protect our natural environment for future generations.